onzfonz/comp227/src/content/5/en/part5d.md

 module.exports = app
 ```

-After the changes, an HTTP POST request to the <i>/api/testing/reset</i> endpoint empties the database.
+After the changes, an HTTP POST request to the ***/api/testing/reset*** endpoint empties the database.
 Make sure your backend is running in test mode by starting it with this command (previously configured in the package.json file):

 ```js
   npm run start:test
 ```

-The modified backend code can be found on the [GitHub](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part5-1) branch <i>part5-1</i>.
+The modified backend code can be found on the [GitHub](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part5-1) branch *part5-1*.

-Next, we will change the <i>beforeEach</i> block so that it empties the server's database before tests are run.
+Next, we will change the `beforeEach` block so that it empties the server's database before tests are run.

 Currently, it is not possible to add new users through the frontend's UI, so we add a new user to the backend from the beforeEach block.